Insights:

 Once you feel comfortable with your new language skills, you and your classmates will move into the gallery and talk about the pictures that you see there. (sensory, narrative, actional and social immersion)

-Thus, Immerse blends technical and pedagogical design features into a highly immersive and effective language immersion experience so that by the end of a 30 minute class, you’ll have the skills to use your new language to talk about things you see around you out in the real world.
+Thus, IMMERSE blends technical and pedagogical design features into a highly immersive and effective language immersion experience so that by the end of a 30 minute class, you’ll have the skills to use your new language to talk about things you see around you out in the real world.

 The future of language learning

-A banner that says Immerse: Start your free 14-day trial today and shows a thumbs up in front of a shelf filled with books, flags, a globe, and a Quest 3 VR headset
+A banner that says Immerse Start your free 14-day trial today and shows a thumbs up in front of a shelf filled with books, flags, a globe, and a Quest 3 VR headset.
+Immerse leverages the power of AI and virtual reality to offer unparalleled, scalable and cost-effective immersive language learning experiences for learners across the globe.

-Immerse was designed around research into second language acquisition and immersive learning in VR, so even though it’s fun, everything you experience in Immerse is designed to maximize learning.
+IMMERSE was designed around research into second language acquisition and immersive learning in VR, so even though it’s fun, everything you experience in IMMERSE is designed to maximize learning

 We’re confident that this is the future of language learning and that once you experience one of our live classes, conversation events or AI practice sessions, you’ll see why.